How to Get Rid of Woodpeckers that are Damaging Your Home

 Solution 2: Remove and Replace the Food Source

-If woodpeckers use your home as a food source, you must remove the food and provide an alternative.
+If woodpeckers are using your home as a food source, you must remove the food and provide an alternative.

-First, if there’s a particular area of your home that woodpeckers are frequenting, you should check for an insect infestation.
+First, if there is a particular area of your home that woodpeckers are frequenting, check for an insect infestation.
 It may be necessary to hire a professional exterminator to clear the insects away.

-Second, once the insect infestation has been cleared, you can provide alternative food sources that are a reasonable distance from your home’s exterior.
-Suet cakes are a tremendous, humane way to feed woodpeckers and keep them from your home!
-Set up a few bird feeders around your lawn with suet to keep them fed without sacrificing your home’s exterior.
+Second, once the insect infestation has been cleared, provide alternative food sources a reasonable distance from your home's exterior.
+Suet cakes are a humane way to feed woodpeckers and keep them from your home.
+Set up a few bird feeders around your lawn with suet to keep them fed without sacrificing your home's exterior.

 Issue 3: Nesting Holes